docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Boolean`

-When true, the element is shown, when false it is hidden.
+When `true`, the element is shown, when false it is hidden.

 When a container is hidden, its children are also hidden, but they retain their own visibility values, and are shown or hidden accordingly when the parent is next shown.

 ---